cstarr99/Learning-CSS-/BalanceSheet/README.md

-# made balance sheet to learn pseudo selectors and tables.
+# made balance sheet to learn pseudo selectors and tables from freecodecamp.